AmirCpu2/helpful-index-information-algorithm/README.md

-# helpful-index-information-algorithm
+# Web Search and Data Recovery Uni Project

-Searching the web and retrieving helpful index information algorithm
+Tokenize and create positional index table and helpful index from data.

+Using Hazm (https://github.com/sobhe/hazm) to digest persian text.